elastic/ece-support-diagnostics/README.md

 :warning: By default, paths known to contain secrets or sensitive information have been excluded from the bundle.
 This protection can be deactivated, for those cases on which it is absolutely necessary, using the option `--zookeeper-excluded-insecure`.
 Please use this option with extreme caution and only when you are willing to show your passwords and certificates to the owner of the public PGP key.

 ### Using a custom storage path
-If you've installed ECE using a STORAGE_PATH different than default (`/mnt/data/elastic`), please make sure to pass the below flag to the diagnostics script:
+If you've installed ECE using a STORAGE_PATH different than default (`/mnt/data/elastic`),  you can pass the below flag to the diagnostics script:

 ```
 ./ece-diagnostics.sh -d -s -sp /my/custom/storage/path
 ```
+Note : From ece diagnostics 2.0.0, storage path should be corrected automatically if the storage path folder does not exist

 ## Output